hpr313/StockAnalyze/README.md

 ﻿# StockAnalyze
 This is a quite simple project to analyze the Japanese stock.
-Data Source is from this [website](https://jp.kabumap.com/servlets/kabumap/Action?SRC=marketList/base/).
+Data Source is from [株マット](https://jp.kabumap.com/servlets/kabumap/Action?SRC=marketList/base).

 ## Overview